odoo-brazil/odoo-brazil-docs/documentacao-tecnica/oficial/7_23_RAD_tools/index.rst

 .. image:: images/4.png

 By using above window you can select module for which you want to create report.
-This is first process to create new report,so you have to select module.
+This is first process to create new report, so you have to select module.
 By clicking on 'Use Module in Report' selected module will be used to create report.

 Add a loop
 ----------
 This functionality is used to create repeatIn statement in Open Report.
-You see this dialogbox by clicking on Open Report -> Add a loop from menubar or just on this button from toolbar.
+You see this dialog box by clicking on Open Report -> Add a loop from menubar or just on this button from toolbar.
 * The loop can be put into a table (the lines will then be repeated) or into an OpenOffice.org section.